 Vaguely, Morris wondered how long Rooster’s contract lasted.
 Master Disner was quite attached to the bizarre monster.
 Most likely there would be an extension.

 “Any news from the Wailer, Master Disner?” asked Rooster.

 “There’s sad news I’m afraid.
 Humans are retreating from towns they share with monsters.
 How can humans and monsters coexist if they don’t live together?
 One can only live an unbalanced life without the other.”

-Rooster looked confused.
-He piped, “But, Master, young Morrey is here.
+Confused, Rooster piped, “But, Master, young Morrey is here.
 There’s no need for you to worry.
 If no one else does, she’ll live with us!”
 With that he figured the problem was solved and dug into his breakfast without a thought for the napkin he usually needed tucked into his shirt.
 The juices from the sausage immediately dripped onto the front of his vest.

 Master Disner and Morris shared a smile as they too moved their forks to their plates.

 “After you finish your morning tasks please visit the bridge at Thousand Groves on your delivery route,” said Disner to Morris.
 He pointed at the package placed on the counter.